jpmare29/module-6-project-columbia/README.md

 User Persona:
 ages 2 - ∞
-This application is for people of all ages
+This application is for people of all ages.
-No age discrimination here! if you love food, this application is for you. well, be at least 2, we are #FDNYSmart!
+No age discrimination here! if you love food, this application is for you. well, we take that back, you have to be at least 2. we are #FDNYSmart!

 APIs used